 She grew up in Iowa and currently resides in Southern California.

 Development and Communications

-Haley C. Stupasky directs development and communications for The LEO Fund.
+Haley C. Stupasky guides development and communications for The LEO Fund.
 Near the end of her program to receive a Master of Arts in Communication & Leadership, she traveled to Cali, Colombia in 2019 for an immersion learning course, where she met Ryan & Yeiffer and committed to the mission of LEO.